When to visit

 - Must see

 Welcome to the City of Angels: Los Angeles!
 Few cities can boast of such worldwide recognition that they are referred to only by their initials!
-L.A. attracts several million visitors a year.
+L.A. attracts several million visitors a year and is a must on any California itinerary.

 Every day someone, somewhere, leaves everything behind to live his or her "American dream": of being discovered and finding fame and fortune.
 So don't be surprised by the number of would-be celebrities you may see, at any time of the day or night!